Climate and Average Weather Year Round in Calgary Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

-The brighter period of the year lasts for 3.7 months, from April 29 to August 20, with an average daily incident shortwave energy per square meter above 5.6 kWh.
-The brightest day of the year is July 6, with an average of 6.8 kWh.
+The brighter period of the year lasts for 3.7 months, from April 30 to August 20, with an average daily incident shortwave energy per square meter above 5.6 kWh.
+The brightest month of the year in Calgary is July, with an average of 6.7 kWh.

 The darker period of the year lasts for 3.5 months, from October 27 to February 14, with an average daily incident shortwave energy per square meter below 2.1 kWh.
-The darkest day of the year is December 24, with an average of 1.0 kWh.
+The darkest month of the year in Calgary is December, with an average of 1.0 kWh.

 The topography within 2 miles of Calgary contains only modest variations in elevation, with a maximum elevation change of 299 feet and an average elevation above sea level of 3,507 feet.
 Within 10 miles contains only modest variations in elevation (951 feet).
 Within 50 miles contains very significant variations in elevation (7,936 feet).